How to make a report

 Read our Business Competition fact sheets for more information.

-Some of the complaints we receive are about issues outside the scope of our responsibilities, such as faulty goods and services, retail prices, advertising standards and scams.
+Some of the reports we receive are about concerns outside the scope of our responsibilities, such as faulty goods and services, retail prices and advertising standards.
 Find out who else can help.

 Other organisations that may be able to help you include: